f5devcentral/f5-agility-labs-xc/docs/class3/lab2.rst

 security teams to apply more prescriptive WAF policies to the different components of the web application.
 For example, you may want to apply additional WAF rules for the logon portion of the application.

 The last task within this lab is to deploy routes to modify application responses in transit.
+This task demonstrates Distributed Cloud's ability to modify Requests and/or Responses.
+This can be used to add/remove headers used by the backend application, rewrite path prefixes and modify cookies.

 **Expected Lab Time: 20 minutes**